atharv9999/azure-sql-export-multi-format/README.md

 ## 🗃️ Source Data
 The source consists of relational tables from Azure SQL Database.
 In this project, the Sales table was used as an example.
+Table schema is given in 'Schema Creation.sql' file.
+Tables are populated in another project of ETL using ADLC, Databricks, ADF.

 ## 📂 Destination Structure (ADLS Gen2)
 /rawfiles/